Lucas-C/pre-commit-hooks-java/README.md

 Support http://handlebarsjs.com only for the moment (tell me if you have other needs).

-The `--remove-mustaches` feature is currently pending on a bug fix: https://github.com/svenkreiss/html5validator/issues/27
+NOTE: The `--remove-mustaches` feature is currently buggy under Cygwin.
+A fix has been made that is pending release: https://github.com/svenkreiss/html5validator/issues/27

 ## Usage